gpfenniger/worldbuilding-app/README.md

 * Code overhaul
 * remade basic project
 * Rebuilt all html and basic layout
 * Got rid of dropdown menu
 * Split up CSS into smaller files
 * Rewriting all previous JS code

+### January 7th 2019

+* Switched to saving files as Markdown
+* Parsed Markdown from files into HTML to send to frontend
+* Setup save system to send HTML content to backend to be saved as Markdown

 ## MVP Requirements